 New Orleans Special Education

-The Southern Poverty Law Center and a coalition of advocacy groups first filed an administrative complaint against the Louisiana Department of Education to bring these schools into compliance with federal law and end practices that harm students with disabilities.
+The Southern Poverty Law Center and a coalition of advocacy groups first filed an administrative complaint against the Louisiana Department of Education (LDOE) to bring schools into compliance with federal law and end practices that harm students with disabilities.

 When that effort to craft a solution with the state stalled, the SPLC and its partners filed a federal civil rights lawsuit on behalf of 10 families.

 The lawsuit, P.B. v.
 Brumley (originally P.B. v.
 Pastorek), describes how the Orleans Parish School Board (OPSB) denied students with disabilities admission to schools because of their disabilities – a violation of the federal Individuals with Disabilities Education Act.
 What’s more, students were punished in school for behavior stem¬ming from their disabilities, according to the lawsuit.
 It also outlines how the school board failed to establish policies and practices to identify and evaluate students with disabilities for services in a timely fashion.